igniteflow/django-portfolio/README.rst

 -   django-extensions   TimeStampedModel is used as the base class for all models
 -   django-tagging      Used in blog posts.
 You may also want to add this to Projects
+-   django-tinymce      There as a default for Post, but can overridden